A-frame building: Religious examples

-Christian religious buildings have also adopted the A-style architecture mainly in South East Asia.
-The first example after Japan might be the Luce Memorial Chapel in Taiwan in 1963, followed by Saint Michael's Church in Sihanoukville in 1965, Xavier Hall Catholic Church in Bangkok in 1972, or the Church of the Pastoral Center in Da Lat in 2010 are some examples of a similar architectural style.
+Christian religious buildings have also adopted the A-style architecture in South East Asia.
+The first example after Japan might be the Luce Memorial Chapel in Taiwan, in 1963, followed by Saint Michael's Church in Sihanoukville, in 1965, Xavier Hall Catholic Church in Bangkok, in 1972, or the Church of the Pastoral Center in Da Lat, in 2010.

-This style is still popular in Europe also, as in Henry's Ecumenical Art Chapel in Finland in 2005.
+This style is still popular in Europe also, as in Henry's Ecumenical Art Chapel in Finland, in 2005.